| Version: | 0.2.1 |

 correlated, the negative multinomial distribution is preferred.

-The probability mass function of a d
+The probability mass function of a d category count vector y with parameter

 P(y|p,\beta) = C_{m}^{\beta+m-1} C_{y_1, \ldots, y_d}^{m}